overblog/GraphQLBundle/docs/events/index.md

 Events
 =========

 [Events](http://symfony.com/doc/master/event_dispatcher.html) are a way to hook into the execution flow.
-This bundle provides various events from executor and context value initialization, executor result formatting (data, errors, extensions), errors/warnings formatting.
+This bundle provides various events around the executor's context value initialization and result formatting (data, errors, extensions).

-With this in mind we now turn to explain each one of them.

 Executor context value
 ----------------------

 *Event:* `graphql.executor.context`

-This event can be listen to initialize executor `contextValue` argument.
+It is used to initialize the executor's `contextValue` argument.

 Executor initialisation